33themes/ttt-crop/readme.txt

 * "Crop Editor" link in featured image widget.
 * "Crop Editor" button inside file details in media manager.

+### How to use it

+1. Select an image, open the image editor and click on the Crop Editor button.
+2. Choose the image size you want and crop it.

 ### Recomendations